 Our insurance subsidiary domiciled in Canada had an agreement with the Canadian government (the "Government Guarantee Agreement") under which it guarantees the benefits payable under a mortgage insurance policy, less 10% of the original principal amount of an insured loan, in the event that we fail to make claim payments with respect to that loan because of insolvency.
 On January 1, 2013, the Protection of Residential Mortgage or Hypothecary Insurance Act (Canada) ("PRMHIA") came into force.
 Under PRMHIA, the Canadian government will continue to provide the same level of guarantee that the government previously provided under the Government Guarantee Agreement and all mortgages that were previously insured and covered by the Government Guarantee Agreement will continue to be covered by PRMHIA.
-As of January 1, 2013, the Government Guarantee Agreement for the Canadian government guarantee fund, were terminated.
+As of January 1, 2013, the Government Guarantee Agreement and all obligations under it, including the requirement for the Canadian government guarantee fund, were terminated.
 The amount held in the Canadian government guarantee fund of \$985 million as of December 31, 2012 reverted back to us on January 1, 2013.
-We previously paid the Canadian government a risk premium for this guarantee fund were \$719 million.
+We previously paid the Canadian government a risk premium for this guarantee and made other payments to a reserve fund in respect of the government's obligation.
+As of December 31, 2011, assets previously included in the government guarantee fund were \$719 million.
 As a result of the elimination of the guarantee fund, we will be required to hold higher regulatory capital under PRMHIA and the Insurance Companies Act of Canada.